fuzzymfx/fuzzymfx.github.io/content/current.md

 Khusi and I visited the Mall of Emirates.
 We roamed around the place, realizing that we were too poor to be looking at any of the retail outlets XD.
 We explored various shops, eateries and fancy dessert shops.
 I bought her a cap and a pillow.
 We got groceries for the week.

-Khusi introduced me to the places nearby.
+She alspo introduced me to the places nearby.
 I decided to get a haircut done and made friends with the barber who belonged from Kerala.
 He told me about his life in Dubai and how he was planning to go back to Kerala.
 I told him about my life in Bangalore.
 We both chatted about regional languages and I paid him 40 AED for the haircut.
 He turned out to be a movie buff and asked if I had watched *Leo* yet.
 Leo stars *Vijay*, his favourite actor and I promised him that I would watch it.

 The following day, our adventure led us to the iconic Dubai Mall, along with a visit to the Burj Khalifa.
 I had to get an Apple watch for a junior colleague of mine.
 We explored eateries and had dinner in the mall.
 I visited the Apple Store and urged Khusi to get me something but she refused.
 After a ton of shopping, we went out and roamed around in the streets, exploring Dubai until late at night.
 I realized that Dubai is a city that never sleeps, and somehow all the cab drivers here are either from India or Pakistan.
 The streets were bustling with people, and the city was alive with activity.
 We had dinner at a restaurant and then went back to our apartment.